aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Miscellaneous features.md

 |autoevent|Vector2[]|A list of [events](../Enums%20and%20IDs/Events.md) in the y component to automatically start the moment the [flag](../Flags%20arrays/flags.md) slot of the x component is false.
 This is checked on each LateUpdate after the first one and when the event starts, the flag slot of the x component becomes true so it doesn't start the event again|Empty array|

 ## `mainmesh`
 Maps by convention all have a GameObject typically called `Base` which contains most of the map's meshes, colliders and geometry.
-The name is only a convenience, what makes this GameObject special is it's the value of the `mainmesh` configuration field.
+The name is only a convention, what makes this GameObject special is it's the value of the `mainmesh` configuration field.
 It can either be assigned directly from prefab, but if not, it will default to the first child of the MapControl's GameObject (which also typically happens to be the `Base`).

 This GameObject by itself isn't too special.
 The only thing it influences directly is the default value of `mainrender` which is the `mainmesh`'s Renderer, but that can be overriden by assigning one in the prefab and `mainrender` is UNUSED so this doesn't do anything.